hgiesel/anki_asset_manager/README.md

-# Anki Script Manager
+# Anki Asset Manager

-*Script Manager* makes it easier for you to manage scripts on your note templates.
+*Asset Manager* makes it easier for you to manage scripts on your note templates.

 ## Features